Wansmer/langmapper.nvim/README.md

 # Langmapper.nvim - another attempt to make neovim friends with other keyboard layouts

+Motivation: vim and neovim historically no friends with keyboard layouts other than English.
+It is not bad, when you're only coding, but if you work with text on other languages – it is very uncomfortable.
+Yes, we have `langmap` and `langremap` but it no work with all mapping what we want.

+Here is another attempt to do it more comfortable.

 This plugin – a wrapper of standard `vim.keymap.set` and little more:

 - **Remaps to your layout all built-in CTRL sequences (all what manage neovim, not system)**